LIFE programme: LIFE I (1992–1995)

-The rates of EU assistance for projects ranged from 30 percent for income-generating investments to 100 percent for technical assistance measures.
-For most projects in the first two categories described above, the level of assistance was limited to 50 percent of project cost.
+The rates of EU assistance for projects ranged from 30 per cent for income-generating investments to 100 per cent for technical assistance measures.
+For most projects in the first two categories described above, the level of assistance was limited to 50 per cent of project cost.
 These rates of assistance remained in place through subsequent phases of LIFE.

 Detailed priorities were set each year.
 For example, in 1993, the sustainable development and environmental quality component of LIFE I focused on projects relating to the textile, tannery, paper and agro-food industries; waste reduction and recycling demonstration projects; decontamination of polluted sites; sustainable development in agriculture, transport and tourism; urban transport; and modernisation of environmental monitoring networks.

 During its lifetime, LIFE I funded a total of 731 projects, rising from 105 in 1992 to a high point of 245 in 1994 (in 1995, slightly fewer – 237 projects – were funded).

 LIFE II (1996–1999)

 The first phase of LIFE was succeeded by LIFE II, also running for four years but with an increased budget of ECU 450 million, covering an enlarged EU (Austria, Finland and Sweden joined in 1995).
 With LIFE II, the programme was split into three categories – LIFE-Nature, LIFE-Environment and LIFE-Third Countries.

-The amended regulation (Regulation (EC) No 1404/96) stated that 46 percent of the programme budget should be dedicated to nature conservation actions – this programme strand became LIFE-Nature.
-A further 46 percent was dedicated to 'other actions designed to implement EU environment policy and legislation.'
+The amended regulation (Regulation (EC) No 1404/96) stated that 46 per cent of the programme budget should be dedicated to nature conservation actions – this programme strand became LIFE-Nature.
+A further 46 per cent was dedicated to 'other actions designed to implement EU environment policy and legislation.'
 This strand of the programme became LIFE-Environment.
 A third strand (five per cent of the budget) addressed actions in countries on the shores of the Mediterranean and Baltic Seas – later LIFE-Third Countries – and accompanying and technical assistance measures (three per cent of the budget).

 The scope of the restructured programme was broad.
 LIFE-Environment projects had to contribute to innovation or policy implementation in the fields of environmental monitoring, clean technologies, waste management, the identification and rehabilitation of contaminated sites, the integration of environmental concerns in town and country planning, aquatic pollution reduction and the improvement of the urban environment.

 The objective was to demonstrate new methods and techniques that would have the potential for pan-European application and would pave the way for implementation of existing policies in different environmental fields, or for the future development of policy.
 Distinct from LIFE-Nature, LIFE-Environment guidelines were formally foreseen in regulation.
 This was an important change from LIFE I, during which priorities were set on an annual basis.